 What are short term investments?

 Short term investments are generally considered to be those made for a period of less than five years.
-When considering the short-term option, many people put their money into cash savings accounts rather than investing it.
+When people put their money into cash savings accounts rather than investing it, it is considered a short-term option.

 Saving and investing are not the same thing.
 Look at saving as tucking money away for a future expense – something like a holiday, for example, or as a contingency for an unexpected bill, like a costly car repair.
 The key criterion with saving is being able to get your hands on your money instantly.
 But because of that, the interest rates are extremely – as low as 0.1% in some instances.